tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 and the host authority of the proxy.
 This is applicable for both proxies that are identified by a host and port only (such as SOCKS proxies and HTTP CONNECT proxies) and proxies that are identified by a URI or URI template.
 The fetch MUST use the "https" scheme and the default port for HTTP over TLS, 443.
-This is done because an HTTP CONNECT proxy running on a non-default port generally is accessed without TLS to the proxy, and thus would not be allowed to be used for the PvD fetch.

 For example, a client would issue the following request for the PvD associated with "https://proxy.example.org/masque{?target_host,target_port}":